“God is love, and the one who abides in love abides in God, and God abides in him.”

 The Sacrament of Confirmation completes the process for full initiation in the Catholic Church.
 This Sacrament of the Holy Spirit seals the gifts within us that God provides.
 Confirmation classes are held on Tuesdays during the Fall & Spring Semesters.
 College students and High School Seniors whose parents/guardians are registered parishioners are eligible to sign up.
 For more information, please see our Confirmation Ministry page.

-The Sacrament of Reconciliation is offered on Saturdays at 4 PM in the church, or by appointment with a priest.
+The Sacrament of Reconciliation is offered by appointment with a priest).
 The Reconciliation Room/Confessional is located by the northwest corner of the chapel.

 Contact Sr. Mary Elizabeth at (520) 327-4665 x 113 to set up an appointment to discuss planning.
 Couples who are interested in celebrating the Sacrament should contact us at least six months prior to the proposed wedding date.